Driders 5e: Stats and Guide for Players & DMs

 Longbow.
 Ranged Weapon Attack: +6 to hit, range 150/600 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 4 (1d8) poison damage.

-Statblock Breakdown
+Drider Statblock Breakdown

 The first thing we can see at the very top is that this monster has a high armor class, has a boatload of HP, and can climb and move with equal ease.
-Its stats are in the positive range across the board, and it has bonuses to stealth and perception and has the best kind of darkvision there is.

 Already, we can see this is a boss-level monster for Tier 1 adventurers, and if played correctly, it can also be a boss monster for Tier 2.
-Before even getting into the actions and abilities, this thing is powerful.

 It combines the abilities of the drow and what you would expect from a spider.
 It has fey ancestry and innate spellcasting as a drow does.
-In addition, it can move freely on any and all webs and can spider climb on vertical surfaces and upside down.
-The last place you want to come into contact with these is in the Underdark where the tunnels will turn this into a 3-dimensional battle.

 It excels in melee combat, where it can interchange its weapon and powerful bite attacks.
 However, it isn’t limited to that.
 The drider is capable of wielding ranged weapons just as easily.

-Their Tactics
+Driders: Their Combat and Tactics

 Its movement abilities mean that the Drider will attempt to approach your party in stealth and establish a secure position from which to pepper you with ranged attacks before closing in for melee.

-Expect their spellcasting to be used before the battle begins, distracting you with dancing lights or hiding their position with darkness.
 When you notice your skin starts glowing from faerie fire, you can guess that you are about to get jumped and the driders are in their best possible position.
-From there it is simply a matter of shooting at your spellcasters and archers until they stop shooting back.

 The first thing you should do is somehow counter the assistive magic they are wielding.
 Use Dispel the darkness or faerie fire to give yourself a chance to see what is going on.

-From there, the driders can still see you from 120 feet, so you’ll want to make sure you can close the distance to put them within your own darkvision, or even throw torches, create bonfires, or throw flashbangs in order to pinpoint their location.
 After that, put the tanks in front of the ranged attackers, and slowly move your way into position to start changing your defense to offense.

 Offensively, you’ll definitely want to have someone close into melee in order to give the rogue of the party a chance to get in a sneak attack.
-However, that is a very dangerous place to be.
-Don’t go in unless you have boosted your defenses as much as possible.

 The drider’s lowest saves are Intelligence and Charisma, so make sure to use as many enchantment or illusion spells you can to attack, or at least distract, these powerful foes.